-How to Manage the Orchid Fusion VMS Service in Windows
+How to Manage the Orchid Fusion VMS Services in Windows

-The following service is used by Orchid Fusion VMS in Windows.
+The following services are used by Orchid Fusion VMS in Windows.
 If you need to check the status, start, or stop the service, you can do this through the Services Manager whenever necessary.
-(You will need to restart the service whenever a change has been made to the Orchid Fusion VMS configuration file.)